 Chisinau Mayor Ion Ceban denounced the arrests and searches as “persecution and harassment” of his colleagues.
 Ceban also said Gîlcă tendered his resignation, adding he wouldn’t accept it.

-- The Secretary General of the Council of Europe begins his visit to the Republic of Moldova
+- A delegation of Austrian parliamentarians, on an official visit to the Republic of Moldova